rancher/elemental-docs/versioned_docs/version-1.4/installation.md

 Note this is the basic structure of any OS built by the <Vars name="elemental_toolkit_name" link="elemental_toolkit_url" />

-## Elemental Teal Immutable Root
+## Elemental Immutable Root

 One of the characteristics of Elemental OSes is the setup of an immutable root filesystem where some ephemeral or persistent locations are applied on top of it.
-Elemental Teal default folders structure is listed in the matrix below.
+The default folders structure is listed in the matrix below.

 | Path                    | Read-Only | Ephemeral | Persistent |
 |-------------------------|:---------:|:---------:|:----------:|